 After it’s completely dry and you get it back into your house, it’s going to feel a little stiff.
 This is natural so don’t worry, you didn’t mess up.
 Not only will it be stiff, but the rug fibers will be out of place and skewed.

-To bring it back to life of sorts, take your vacuum and go over the rug one last time.
+To bring it back to a life of sorts, take your vacuum and go over the rug one last time.
 This will get out any leftover dirt if there is any, and also restore its appearance.

 Don’t Worry About Spills Use these Tips on How to Clean an Area Rug